-The data collections involved the use of a PVT (BHSAI, Frederick, MD (Reifman et al., 2018)), two oculography tests using an EyeSync device (SyncThink, Palo Alto, CA), and a dry-electrode wireless 7-sensor DSI-7 EEG system (DSI-7, Wearable Sensing, LLC, San Diego CA).
-The dry-electrode EEG system has been used and shown to offer a reliable EEG signal (e.g., against gold standard EEG systems (Kohli & Casson, 2015; Mahdid et al., 2020; Snider et al., 2022)).
-The two oculography tests were a Smooth Pursuit test, which measured the participants eye motions (i.e., radial and spatial variance) and synchronization (i.e., timing and tangential variance) to a target; and a Horizontal Saccades Test, which focused on horizontal variance.
+The data collections involved the use of a PVT (BHSAI, Frederick, MD ), two oculography tests using an EyeSync device (SyncThink, Palo Alto, CA), and a dry-electrode wireless 7-sensor DSI-7 EEG system (DSI-7, Wearable Sensing, LLC, San Diego CA).
+The dry-electrode EEG system has been used and shown to offer a reliable EEG signal (e.g., against gold standard EEG systems 31-33).
+The two oculography tests were a Smooth Pursuit test, which measured the participants eye motions (i.e., radial and spatial variance) and synchronization (i.e., timing and tangential variance) to a target; and a Horizontal Saccades Test, which focused on horizonal variance.
 EyeSync data were automatically processed using proprietary algorithms.
 The PVT collected time lapses, false starts, and reaction times.

 The EEG device (see Figure 1, panel a) was fitted to the seated participant in accordance with the manufacturer's instructions.
-The acquisitions of EEG data were collected at a sampling rate of 300 Hz with the electrode setup (F3, F4, C3, C4, Pz, P3, and P4) abiding by the 10-20 International System (as displayed in Figure 1, panel b), and were prefiltered by the DSI-7 system (DSI-7, Wearable Sensing, LLC, San Diego CA).
+The acquisitions of EEG data were collected at a sampling rate of 300 Hz with the electrode setup (F3, F4, C3, C4, Pz, P3, P4) abiding by the 10-20 International System (as displayed in Figure 1, panel b), and were pre-filtered by the DSI-7 system (DSI-7, Wearable Sensing, LLC, San Diego CA).
 Pre-filtering entailed the pass of a high-pass filter of 1 Hz and a low-pass filter of 50 Hz.
-The EEG reference electrode was placed upon electrode site LE.
-Once collected, all data were pre-processed and analyzed using MATLAB\R2021a (TheMathWorks, Inc., Natick, Massachusetts, USA.; RRID:SCR 001622) and the EEGLAB 2021.1 package (Delorme & Makeig, 2004).
-Topographical maps were achieved through the statistical topographical neuro-visualizing software available in EEGLAB (MATLAB Toolbox, California, USA; RRID:SCR\007292), represented by the default color map used by EEGLAB.
+EEG reference electrode was placed upon electrode site LE.
+Once collected, all data were pre-processed and analysed using MATLAB\R2021a (TheMathWorks, Inc., Natick, Massachusetts, USA.; RRID:SCR\001622) and the EEGLAB 2021.1 package .
+Topographical maps were achieved through the statistical topographical neuro-visualizing software available in EEGLAB (MATLAB Toolbox, California,

+USA; RRID:SCR 007292), represented by the default colour map used by EEGLAB.

-Sleep was monitored objectively using a Readiband (Fatigue Science Inc., Canada) accelerometer device worn on the nondominant wrist of each participant continuously over the whole study period (14 days).
-Algorithmically derived daily sleep duration data from the Readiband were cross-compared each day with self-reported bedtime and wake-up data, and where discrepancies occurred, the selfreported data were used.
+Sleep was monitored objectively using a Readiband (Fatigue Science Inc., Canada) accelerometer device worn on the non-dominant wrist of each participant continuously over the whole study period (14 days).
+Algorithmically derived daily sleep duration data from the Readiband were cross compared each day with self-reported bedtime and wake-up data, and where discrepancies occurred, the self-reported data were used.